vvvkor/granum/src/v2/v2-todo.md

 = native modal with fallback, tgl cmp: dialog [after closed natively (esc/formmethod/(backdrop)), not posiible to show with js]
 = data-filter [requires js]
 = confirm&prompt using label>a# [not posible]
++ button requires .bk BUT .tag does not: unify! [.bk required for both]
++ .pad.stack
++  dont use .cont by default for dropdown demo, cause .pop and icons visible from below
 + stick top nav
 + .badge.tag
 + avoid flashing of validation .report [animation:delay-appear]